cewing/training.python_web/source/main/outline.rst

 --------------------------

 In this class we'll get introduced to arguably the most popular full-stack Python web framework, Django.
-We'll build a simple application that introduces us to the basics of Models, Views and Templates.
-We'll also learn about the Django admin and how it can help us rapidly develop effective applications.

-We'll cover basic relational modeling and talk about how to create effective database schemas to model real-world problems.
-We'll take a look at how the Django ORM (and ORMs in general) can help shield Python developers from SQL.

-For our homework, we'll take a look at a set of specifications for a project and create a set of Django Models that will fulfill the specification.
+We'll install the framework, learn about how to get it running and how to get started creating your very own app.

+We'll be learning about the Django ORM and how Django Models can help shield developers from much of the complexity of SQL.
+We'll learn how to use the tools Django provides to explore and interact with your models while designing them.

+Along the way, we'll continue our test-driven development style: writing tests to demonstrate the functionality we desire and then implementing code to make them pass.
+We'll get a chance to see how to build tests within the framework offered by Django's testrunner.

+`Lecture Slides <presentations/session07.html>`_